Capital One Venture Rewards Credit Card Review: Is It the Right Card for You?

 For all of the card’s positives, there are a few things you might not like about it.

-- Uncommon Transfer Partners: Competing credit cards like the Chase Sapphire Reserve have more common airline transfer partners than Capital One does.
+- Uncommon Transfer Partners: Competing credit cards like the card_name have more common airline transfer partners than Capital One does.
 There is a lot of value to be found with Capital One’s airline transfer partners, but cardholders who are just learning the ropes may find these international carriers’ loyalty programs more difficult to navigate than more common U.S. airlines when attempting to book free flights using miles.

 - Unknown Approval Rules: Although we may not like rules like Chase 5/24, at least we know those rules exist and how to navigate them.
 Getting approved for a Capital One card can be challenging sometimes.
 I’ve had a solid work history and great credit for years, but was only recently approved for the Capital One Venture after multiple tries.